Skip to Content

 Shibori originates from Japan and is the art of creating indigo patterns on fabric using a resist dye method.

-How you fold and tie the fabric before dying determines the resulting patterns.
+The resulting patterns are determined by how you fold and tie the fabric before dying.
 Many of these folding and tying techniques have an official Japanese name.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.